muhoed/cs50_web_python/README.md

-# cs50_web_python
+# HarvardX CS50 Web Programming with Python and JavaScript
-My CS50's Web Programming with Python and JS projects
+My solutions and implementations of CS50's Web Programming with Python and JS course's projects